tonkolviktor/lord-gym/README.md

-# lord-gym
-OpenAI Gym for a strategy game
+# OpenAI Gym for Strategy game

+Idea is to develop a classic resource collection, builder and fighter strategy game and let a model play with it while you have a beer :)

+pip install -e .